det-lab/kaitai_struct_awkward_runtime/docs/index.md

 This installation procedure if for users only, see below for development instructions.

-This has been currently tested only on Ubuntu.
+This has been currently tested only on Ubuntu both natively and under the Windows Subsystem for Linux on Windows Server 2022.

 ### Install the Kaitai compiler